-- 12.1 Consultation: A student who has concerns about the reasonable accommodations in the Accessibility Plan should first discuss their concerns in a meeting with the Access Strategist and the Manager of Accessibility and Wellness Services. - 12.2 First Level of appeal: If following the discussion meeting in 12.1, the student disagrees with the Accessibility Plan, the student may appeal the terms of the Accessibility Plan by notifying the DAE (or designate) of their concerns in writing within 10 business days of the discussion meeting in 12.1.
-The initial Accessibility Plan will remain in place while the appeal is ongoing. - 12.3 The DAE (or designate) will communicate their decision regarding the Accessibility Plan and the student's appeal in writing to the student and the Manager of Accessibility and Wellness Services within 5 business days after receiving the appeal. - 12.4 Second Level of appeal: If following the decision by the DAE (or designate), the student further disagrees with the Accessibility Plan, the student may appeal the terms of the Accessibility Plan by notifying the Vice President Academic & Student Experience (VP ASE) (or designate) of their concerns in writing within 10 business days.
+- 12.1 A Student who has concerns about the Reasonable Accommodations in their Accessibility Plan should first discuss their concerns with the Access Strategist and the Manager of Accessibility and Wellness Services. - 12.2 If following the discussion referred to in 12.1, the Student disagrees with their Accessibility Plan, the Student may appeal the terms of the Accessibility Plan by

+- notifying the Director of Student Services (or designate) of their concerns in writing within 10 business days of the meeting in 12.1.
+The initial Accessibility Plan will remain in place while the Appeal is ongoing. - 12.3 The Director of Student Services will communicate their decision regarding the Accessibility Plan and the Student's Appeal in writing to the Student and the Manager of Accessibility and Wellness Services no later than 5 business days after receiving the Appeal. - 12.4 If following the decision by the Director of Student Services, the Student further disagrees with their Accessibility Plan, the Student may appeal the terms of the Accessibility Plan by notifying the Vice President Academic (or designate) of their concerns in writing within 10 business days of the meeting in 12.2.
 The Accessibility Plan may change.
-The initial Accessibility Plan will remain in place while the appeal is ongoing.

-- 12.5 The DAE and the VP ASE (or designate) may consult with the appropriate Dean, Chair, legal services (if required), Instructor, and representatives from Accessibility Services when evaluating the Accessibility Plan and the appeal from the Student. - 12.6 The VP ASE (or designate) will communicate their decision regarding the Accessibility Plan and the student's appeal in writing to the student and the Manager of Accessibility and Wellness Services no later than 10 business days after receiving the decision from the DAE and the VP ASE (or designate) in 12.4.
-This decision will be considered final. - 12.7 If applicable, the Access Strategist will revise the Accessibility Plan, including any Letters of Accommodation, to reflect the appeal decision.
+The initial Accessibility Plan will remain in place while the Appeal is ongoing. - 12.5 The Director of Student Services and the Vice President Academic (or designate) may consult with the appropriate Dean, Chair, legal services, Instructor, and representatives from Accessibility Services when evaluating the Accessibility Plan and the Appeal from the Student. - 12.6 The Vice President Academic (or designate) will communicate their decision regarding the Accessibility Plan and the Student's Appeal in writing to the Student and the Manager of Accessibility and Wellness Services no later than 5 business days after receiving the Appeal.
+The decision will be considered final. - 12.7 If applicable, the Access Strategist will revise the Accessibility Plan, including any Letters of Accommodation, to reflect the Appeal decision.